Australia take first SailGP Series win with GBR third

 Behind them Dylan Fletcher’s Great Britain Team and the Japanese team of Nathan Outteridge battled for second in the patchy breeze.

-Outteridge’s Japan SailGP Team managed to leapfrog the British between marks 4 and 5, stealing, holding the runner-up position at the finish.
+Japan SailGP Team managed to leapfrog the British boat between marks 4 and 5, stealing, holding the runner-up position at the finish.

 Great Britain SailGP finished third.